 Snow and Ice on Sloped Roofs: Shed it or Keep it on?June 13th, 2013

 How would you answer this question?
 If you are like most roofing consultants, you would reply based upon a number of factors.
 One factor would be your experience as a roofing expert.
 Another would be where you live and work.
 Another factor would be your training.
 If you are from North America you would probably respond “shed it off.”
 Our approach in North America is to use a metal roof with a steep slope that will allow the snow and ice to slide off.
+This is called snow shedding.
 Why do we design this way?
 The primary reason is a fear of having the building collapse under a heavy snow load.
+However the roof angle for snow is different around the world.

 As I design roofs today in ski resort areas, I use one of the above types of roofs and plan to keep the snow on.
 I vent the roofs for many reasons:

-If you lived in Europe, however, you training and experience would be notably different.
+If you lived in Europe, however, your training and experience would be notably different.
 For instance, a roofer in Germany must apprentice before he can become a journeyman.
 (This compares to our weekly union program that involves very little training on sloped roofs in snow climates.)
 A German apprentice’s training includes classroom and onsite work.
 Manufacturers sponsor training and provide detailed reference books and manuals.
-One key difference in industry’s approach to snow on roofs is that keeping snow on the roof is something that they desire-quite the opposite from the trend in North America.
+One key difference in industry’s approach to snow on roofs is that keeping snow on the roof is something that they desire-quite the opposite of the trend in North America.
 They would say “use a low slope (approximately 5/12) and keep the snow on.”
+This is referred to “minimum metal roof pitch” for snow

 In an effort to solve the problems associated with moving snow and ice, I have heeded the experience and resources of European construction industry and have implemented their ideas with great success.
 Here are some of the key factors in their approach to keeping snow on the roof.